Your Guide to the Types of Business Insurance for Restaurant Owners

 Once an employee files such a case, it doesn’t matter whether you are right or wrong.
 You will have to cover the legal costs to defend your restaurant.
 The policy reimburses you for these costs, including judgments and settlements.

-It’s vital to note that what you’ll pay for EPLI coverage varies.
-For example, if your restaurant employs a higher number of workers, you’ll pay more than a similar business with fewer employees.
+It’s vital to note that the cost of EPLI coverage varies.
+For example, if your restaurant employs more workers, you’ll pay more than a similar business with fewer employees.

-You can get EPLI coverage as part of your Business Owners Policy (BOP) or as a stand-alone policy.
+EPLI coverage can be purchased as part of your Business Owners Policy (BOP) or as a stand-alone policy.
 Your restaurant’s financial requirements will dictate that decision.

 4. Workers’ Compensation Insurance